RIO Models: Not Toys

 RIO models, however, can be very brittle and many seemed made from a zamac alloy that perhaps was heavier on the lead than the zinc – drop a RIO and it will smash into pieces – they were definitely not made for children (drop a diecast Corgi Toys car and it will just bounce off of the floor).
 Rio zamac was also prone to zinc rot and the metal often tended to crack and deteriorate.

 Rio Mercedes-Benz 300d "Adenauer".
 Like all Rios this model is 1:43 scale.

 The mid-1970s also saw unstable supplies and many retailers stopped carrying RIOs when models were only delivered a few vehicles at a time.
 In 1977, David Sinclair, the main RIO importer to the United States, wrote that there were collectors who had been waiting on certain RIO models since 1964 and that he could have used 1,000 examples of each instead of the trickle he received.

 Focus on classic vehicles

-A perusal of the online store 'Carmodel' shows that RIO makes at least 25 different models today.
+A perusal of the online store 'Carmodel' shows that RIO makes more than 25 different models today.
 They seem more solid and the company more aligned to the mainstream model car business.
 Packaging is more in line with other collector / toy car manufacturers.
 Perhaps this is now RIO's main business – its other tool and die pursuits perhaps pushed aside.

 One reason RIO modernized was due to competition with newer companies producing similar products.
 In the 1970s, German Cursor Models and Ziss and French Minialuxe, though often plastic, were similar to RIO in style and classic models selected.
 The kicker, though, was Brumm Models, which was a much closer competitor.
 Though likely unrelated to RIO, Eligor Models was another high production diecast company, started about 1980 in France, and focusing on cars from the 1930s to the 1960s.